cookie-status/cookie-status-dev/content/safari/_index.md

 If a subdomain has a CNAME alias to a cross-site origin, then any cookies set with `Set-Cookie` HTTP response headers will be restricted to a maximum 7 day expiration.

+If a subdomain is set with A/AAAA records that resolve to an IP address where the **first half** of the address does **not** match the first half of the IP address for the website the user is currently browsing, then any cookies set with `Set-Cookie` HTTP repsonse headers will be restricted to a maximum 7 day expiration.

 {{% notice note %}}
 **Example:** A site on `https://domain.example` uses the subdomain `https://tracker.domain.example` to set cookies in order to avoid WebKit's restrictions on [script-writable first-party storage](#first-party-cookies).
 However, `https://tracker.domain.example/` has a CNAME alias to `https://domain.cloud.endpoint`, where the web server handling this logic resides.
 On desktop Safari (on Big Sur) and all major iOS and iPadOS browsers, any cookies set with HTTP responses from `https://tracker.domain.example` will now be restricted to an expiration of maximum 7 days.
+{{% /notice %}}

+{{% notice note %}}
+**Example:** The user is browisng `https://domain.example` which resolves to an IP address of `100.100.100.100`.
+The website makes a request to `https://tracker.domain.example` which resolves to an IP address of `200.200.200.200`.
+On the Safari browser, any cookies set with HTTP responses from `https://tracker.domain.example` will be restricted to an expiration of maximum 7 days.
 {{% /notice %}}

 ## Referrer